Adedoyin-Emmanuel/squad-js-sdk/README.md

 2. The Squad Private Key
 3. The Environment.

-The Public and Private Key can be gotten from the **Squad** website. <https://sandbox.squadco.com/sign-up> or s
+The Public and Private Key can be gotten from the **Squad** website. <https://sandbox.squadco.com/sign-up> or <https://dashboard.squadco.com/sign-up>

 ```typescript
 const squad = new CreateSquadClient(